BTK

 IMPLICATIONS IN CANCER2

-BTK is critical for oncogenic signaling in multiple B-cell malignancies including mantle cell lymphoma (MCL), follicular lymphoma (FL), chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL), and Waldenström’s macroglobulinemia (WM).
+BTK is critical for oncogenic signaling in multiple B-cell malignancies, including mantle cell lymphoma (MCL), follicular lymphoma (FL), chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL), and Waldenström’s macroglobulinemia (WM).
 Malignant B cell survival, proliferation, and interactions with the tumor microenvironment require BTK.
-In MCL, BTK is essential for retention of cancer cells in lymphoid tissues.
+In MCL, BTK is essential for the retention of cancer cells in lymphoid tissues.
 Constitutively active pathways essential for CLL survival require BTK.
-Phosphorylated BTK triggers NF-kb signaling in WM leading to survival and proliferation and BTK mediated NF-kb signaling is known to play an important role in FL as well.
+Phosphorylated BTK triggers NF-kb signaling in WM leading to survival and proliferation.
+BTK mediated NF-kb signaling is also known to play an important role in FL.